netdata/netdata/streaming/README.md

 #### Limitations
  This limitation will be withdrawn asap and is work-in-progress.

 The current implementation of streaming data compression can support only a few number of dimensions in a chart with names that cannot exceed the size of 16384 bytes.
-In case you experience stream connection problems or gaps in the charts please disable stream compresssion in the `stream.conf` file.
+In case you experience stream connection problems or gaps in the charts please disable stream compression in the `stream.conf` file.
 This limitation can be seen in the error.log file with the sequence of the following messages:
 ```
 Compression error - data discarded
 Message size above limit: